Robustness of Delta Hedging in a Jump-Diffusion Model: Robustness of the Delta hedge

 where the first inequality follows from the convexity of $g$ and the second inequality holds because the right part of the condition \eqref{eq:cond_vol} and the fact that $g'$ is monotonically non-decreasing imply that the two brackets always have the same sign inducing a non-negative product.
 We conclude that the double integral is non-decreasing as well and so is the process $\Pi.$ \end{proof}

 We see that Lemma \ref{lem_mon} implies that the first two summands of the discounted hedging error \eqref{eq:disc_error} are non-decreasing.
-However, the third term cannot be positive because it is a martingale.
+However, the third term cannot be non-decreasing because it is a martingale.
 The fact that the hedging error does not exhibit any a.s. monotonicity properties despite a systematic overestimation has a straightforward economic interpretation: due to the market incompleteness, the Delta strategy does neither provide a perfect hedge nor an a.s. sub- or superhedge.
-Nonetheless, it is possible to deduce robustness properties of the expected discounted hedging error.
+Nonetheless, it is possible to deduce that the expected discounted hedging error is a good-deal with respect to a robustified expectation which can be taken with respect to any reference probability measure.
 To this end, consider the set of EMMs $\mathcal{Q}$ and its characterization in Lemma \ref{lemma_girsanov}.
 Define

-Note that the set of L\'evy measures satisfying the inequality in the definition of $\mathcal{Q}_{0}$ is convex.
-Let $\cl(\conv(\mathcal{Q}_{0}))$ denote the closure of the convex hull of $\mathcal{Q}_{0}.$ The next theorem states that the discounted hedging error is a $\cl(\conv(\mathcal{Q}_{0}))$-submartingale meaning that it is a submartingale w.r.t. every measure $\mathbb{Q} \in \cl(\conv(\mathcal{Q}_{0})).$
+Note that the set of L\'evy measures satisfying the inequality in the definition of $\mathcal{Q}_{0}(\p)$ is convex.
+Let $\cl(\conv(\mathcal{Q}_{0}(\p)))$ denote the closure of the convex hull of $\mathcal{Q}_{0}( \p).$ The next theorem states that the discounted hedging error is a $\cl(\conv(\mathcal{Q}_{0}(\p)))$-submartingale meaning that it is a submartingale w.r.t. every measure $\mathbb{Q} \in \cl(\conv(\mathcal{Q}_{0}(\p))).$

 \begin{theorem} Suppose the conditions of Proposition \ref{hedging_error} are satisfied.
 If